Pitting credit unions versus banks in a side-by-side comparison can be a little like spotting identical twins at the mall.

 - Fewer fees and requirements.
 In general, compared to traditional banks, credit unions don’t hit you with “gotcha” fees and make it easy for you to open and maintain accounts.

 - More personalized customer service.
 There’s no guarantee you’ll get better service at a credit union than at a bank.
 But credit unions have a reputation for offering friendlier and more personable service, and it makes sense considering the structure of credit unions vs. for-profit banks.
-However, according to the American Customer Satisfaction Index (ACSI), banks ranked higher than credit unions in customer satisfaction for the first time in 2018-19.

 - More community involvement.
 Credit unions often are involved with local schools and charities.
 They may be more apt to give loans to small businesses due to established relationships and being more plugged into the community.
 Some credit unions even have scholarship programs.